MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-6.1.0/install-az-ps.md

 > [!NOTE]
 > PowerShell 7.x and later is the recommended version of PowerShell for use with the Azure Az
 > PowerShell module on all platforms.
+> You need to run powershell with `Run as Administrator` option in order to be able to enable and import Azure Az module.

  The Azure Az PowerShell module works with PowerShell 7.x and later on all platforms.
 Azure PowerShell has no additional requirements when run on PowerShell 7.x and later.